polito-WA1-exams/exam3-scheduling-franzhd/README.md

 -  `SingleStudent` (in `App.js`): show details of the single student

--  `Results` (in `App.js`): show every exam with the results if jet done otherwise show the booked slot
+-  `Results` (in `App.js`): show every exam with the results if yet done otherwise show the booked slot

 -  `SIngleExam` (in `App.js`): give info about the single exam